 In total, I spent 249 minutes (or 4 hours and 9 minutes) actively meditating with the five apps I tested.
 I spent about the same amount of time setting up my accounts, watching video lessons on meditation (available in some apps, but not others), browsing the meditation app libraries, and toggling through different features and options to get a feel for each one.

 I also took cost into account, judging each app’s price tag based on the size and quality of its library and how it compared to the subscription fees of other apps.

 A meditation app is by no means required to start meditating.
 You can learn this practice by reading guides online or in books borrowed from the library, taking a class at a local meditation or yoga studio, or watching YouTube videos, among other options.

 But a meditation app can be helpful in a few ways.
 You can access both free meditation apps and ones that require a paid subscription.
 The latter often have built-out programs specifically designed to help new meditators learn about the practice, as well as specific techniques to get started.
 With a pair of headphones, you can use these apps to meditate just about anywhere (like, say, your dentist office waiting room to soothe some jitters before a root canal!).

 You may be able to get everything you need from a meditation app without spending a dime—some of the free options are just that good.
 A premium meditation app like Calm provides a more sophisticated design, a more robust library of meditations, and other wellness content that can complement your meditation practice.
 You’ll likely spend about $70 per year, or $13 to $15 a month, on a premium subscription.
-We feel the benefits of meditation apps that require a membership make them worth the price.
 But because many high-quality meditation apps are also free, don’t feel like you’re missing out on too much if you choose to go that route.

 Which features matter most in meditation apps?